ohnosequences/scala-guide/docs/INSTRUCTIONS.md

 ## Editing

 * The structure of this book is in the [SUMMARY.md](SUMMARY.md) file
-* It uses KaTeX plugin to render maths and it requires for some reason all math expressions to be in **double** dollar sings (even for inline math).
+* It seems that MathJax requires _all_ math expressions to be in **double** dollar sings (even for inline math)
+  - There is a KaTeX plugin for gitbook which works 10x faster, but so far it doesn't [support](https://github.com/Khan/KaTeX/wiki/Function-Support-in-KaTeX) much Tex

 ## Config